cryptape/dapp-demos/first_forever/README.md

 # Demo1: First Forever

-This demo shows the entire process of building a MVP Dapp on Appchain.
+This demo shows the entire process of building a MVP Dapp on Appchain, which run in neuron wallet.

 > Notice: This tutorial is for the developers who is able to build webapps and has basic knowledge of Blockchain and Smart Contract.